Non-Autoregressive Coarse-to-Fine Video Captioning: Experiments

-\textbf{Datasets.} We evaluate our proposed NACF on two popular video captioning benchmarks, Microsoft Video Description (MSVD) \cite{guadarrama2013youtube2text} and MSR-Video To Text (MSR-VTT) \cite{xu2016msr}.
-MSVD contains 1,970 video clips, each of which is labeled with about 40 English sentences.
-We follow the split settings in prior works \cite{wang2018reconstruction,pei2019memory} and split the dataset into training, validation and testing set with 1,200, 100 and 670 videos, respectively.
-MSR-VTT consists of 10,000 web video clips, each of which has 20 annotated captions and a category tag.
-Following the official split \cite{xu2016msr}, we use 6,513, 497 and 2,990 videos for training, validation and testing, respectively.
-The vocabulary size of MSVD is 9,467, whereas that of MSR-VTT is 10,546.
+\textbf{Datasets.} MSVD contains 1,970 video clips and roughly 80,000 English sentences.
+We follow the split settings in prior works \cite{pei2019memory,pan2020spatio}, \textit{i.e.}, 1,200, 100 and 670 videos for training, validation and testing, respectively.
+MSR-VTT consists of 10,000 video clips, each of which has 20 captions and a category tag.
+Following the official split, we use 6,513, 497 and 2,990 videos for training, validation and testing, respectively.
+The vocabulary size of MSVD is 9,468, whereas that of MSR-VTT is 10,547.

-\textbf{Baselines.} We compare our NACF with two baselines: \begin{itemize} \item Autoregressive baseline (AR-B) has nearly the same architecture as our NACF.
-It excludes the length predictor and includes casual mask in the self-attention layer. \item Non-Autoregressive baseline (NA-B) is same with our NACF but it excludes visual word generation ($\lambda = 0$, Eq. \ref{eq:overall_loss}). \end{itemize}

-\textbf{Length Beam and Teacher Rescoring.} Following the common practice of noisy parallel decoding \cite{gu2018nonautoregressive,wang2019non}, we select top $B$ length candidates with the highest probability from the predicted distribution $L$ during inference, and decode the same example with different lengths in parallel.
-AR-B is then used to re-score the collected $B$ candidates.
-Finally, the caption with the highest confidence (combing $C^{(T)}$ and the scoring information of the teacher) is selected as our hypothesis.
-Details are left to supplementary materials.

-\textbf{Metrics and Settings.} We report four common metrics including BLEU \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, ROUGE-L \cite{Lin2004ROUGE} and CIDEr-D \cite{vedantam2015cider}.
-All metrics are computed by Microsoft COCO Evaluation Server \cite{chen2015microsoft}.
-Unless otherwise specified, our approach uses CT-MP algorithm with the number of iterations $T$ of 5 and beam size $B$ of 6.